jon-heard/obsidian-inline-scripts-library/cards.sfile.md

 ```
 __
 cards fromfolder {pile id: name text} {folder: path text} - Creates cards based on images in {folder} and puts them into the {pile id} card-pile.
+	- Note that this does not randomize the new cards.
+Call the "cards shuffle" shortcut to do that.
 ***